Gauge-theoretic origin of Rydberg quantum spin liquids

 Let us first focus on the case $g=0$.
 Here, the ground state is obtained for $A_+=-1$ on every vertex and $B_{\triangle/\hexagon}=1$ on every plaquette, and is a (odd) $\mathbb{Z}_2$ spin liquid, with anyonic excitations.
 A vertex with $A_+=1$ represents an {\it electric} excitation or {\it charge} (see Fig. \ref{fig:fig1big}-b), with mass $2W$, while a plaquette with $B_{\triangle}=-1$ ($B_{\hexagon}=-1$) is a {\it magnetic} excitation or {\it vison}, with mass $2J_1$ ($2J_2$).

 For $g\neq 0$ the Hamiltonian does still commute with $B_\triangle$ and $B_{\hexagon}$, but does not commute with the $A_+$ operators.
-The effect of the term proportional to $g$ is to excite pairs of electric charges on neighbouring sites; the model is a Ising-Higgs lattice gauge theory, as it describes a $\mathbb{Z}_2$ gauge field coupled to matter.
+The effect of the term proportional to $g$ is to excite pairs of electric charges on neighbouring sites; the model is a Ising-Higgs lattice gauge theory \cite{fradkin1979phase,Beekman_2017}, as it describes a $\mathbb{Z}_2$ gauge field coupled to matter.
 Since the toric-code ground state is gapped, for sufficiently small $g$ the system remains a $\mathbb{Z}_2$ spin liquid~\cite{fradkin1979phase,moessner_moore_2021}.
 For $g/W$ larger than a critical value, the model has a phase transition to a confined phase (a condensate of electric charges).
 Utilizing Wegner duality~\cite{Wegner}, we quantitatively establish the extent of the topological phase until $g_c/W=\widetilde g_c\simeq 0.3387$~\cite{supmat}.
 This argument and the location of the phase transition are valid for arbitrary $J_1$ and $J_2$, as long as the ground state is in the sector with no magnetic excitations.
-The model in Eq. (\ref{eq:tc}) can equivalently be interpreted as a pure lattice gauge theory on the dual lattice (a {\it dice lattice}), where electric and magnetic charges are interchanged: the plaquette terms $B_{\triangle,\hexagon}$ become vertex terms, and Gauss' law is enforced on every vertex.
+The model in Eq. (\ref{eq:tc}) can equivalently be interpreted as a pure Ising gauge theory on the dual lattice (a {\it dice lattice}), where electric and magnetic charges are interchanged: the term proportional to $g$ now excite pairs of magnetic excitations on neighboring plaquettes while the electric charge is static, the plaquette terms $B_{\triangle,\hexagon}$ become vertex terms, and Gauss' law is enforced on every vertex.

 In our mapping to the Rydberg model below, we will consider $J_1\rightarrow\infty$ and $J_2=0$: in this case, we are restricted to the sector with $B_\triangle=1$ on every triangular plaquette, while hexagonal plaquettes have zero ''mass" for $g=0$.
 While the absence of a gap at $g=0$ may be concerning, as it does not guarantee that the system is in a gapped spin liquid state in a finite range of $g/W$, we will show via both numerical simulations and perturbation theory that the ground state is always in the sector with no magnetic excitations and that a gapped spin liquid is present in a region with $0<g/W<\widetilde g_c$.
 This is because the term proportional to $g$ generates an effective mass for magnetic excitations, allowing for a gapped ground state with topological order even for $J_2=0$.